-Specific Actions, Objectives and Timelines By December 31, 2024, rezone properties as outlined above and detailed in the Housing Resources section of this Housing Element to fully accommodate the remaining RHNA of 1,264 units and specifically a RHNA shortfall of 619 units (454 lower-income and 165 moderate-income units).
-As part of the rezoning, establish appropriate development standards (including parking, height, setback, lot coverage, etc.) to ensure maximum allowable densities at the respective zones can be achieved.
-Maintain an inventory of available vacant and prospective sites that can accommodate new housing; update annually.
-Make this inventory available to the public and interested developers on the City website.
-Annually meet with property owners and interested developers to pursue housing development in the city.
-By December 31, 2024, develop a formal procedure to monitor no net loss in capacity pursuant to SB 166.
-By 2026, complete update to water master plans.
-By December 31, 2024, adopt a policy to prioritize the allocation of water and sewer services to affordable housing projects (SB 1087).
-Primary Responsible Departments Planning Department Funding Sources General Fund Relevant Policies 2.1, 2.2, 2.4, 3.1 AFFH Themes Housing MobilityNew Housing Opportunities in Areas of Higher Resources Geographic Targeting N/A AFFH Outcomes Facilitate the development of 1,588 units over 8 years (387 very low- income, 238 low-income, 238 moderate-income, and 695 above moderate-income units).
+- Concurrent with the adoption of the Housing Element, rezone properties as outlined above and detailed in the Housing Resources section of this Housing Element to fully accommodate the remaining RHNA of 1,264 units and specifically a RHNA shortfall of 619 units (454 lower-income and 165 moderate-income units).
+As part of the rezoning, establish appropriate development standards (including parking, height, setback, lot coverage, etc.) to ensure maximum allowable densities at the respective zones can be achieved. - Maintain an inventory of available vacant and prospective sites that can accommodate new housing; update annually.
+Make this inventory available to the public and interested developers on the City website. - Offer expedited processing and fee deferrals, reductions, or waivers for affordable units in development on large sites identified in the Site Inventory - Annually meet with property owners and interested developers to pursue housing development in the city. - Concurrent with the adoption of the Housing Element, develop a formal procedure to monitor no net loss in capacity pursuant to SB 166.